You are here: Home About Us

 skidooforweb

-Since the summer of 2007, Louise and Niels have been working with the Cree Outfitting and Tourism Association (COTA), documenting life in the James Bay region of Quebec at different times of the year in photographs and in video.
+Since the summer of 2007, Louise and Niels have worked with the Cree Outfitting and Tourism Association (COTA), documenting life in the James Bay region of Quebec at different times of the year in photographs and in video.
+They published Eeyou Istchee: Land of the Cree / Terre des Cris with COTA in 2010.
 They have also produced several videos for other Cree clients, including the Cree Regional Authority, the Cree Nation of Wemindji, and the Cree Nation of Mistissini.

 Books by Louise Abbott: